sayanarijit/previuwu/README.md

 # previuwu

-An all-in-one previewer for the furries.
+An all-in-one preview window for the furries.

 Uses [egui][3] to render the preview window.